 Colleges and universities that work enhance academic achievement and provide a quality campus life.
 That means classrooms, labs, libraries, and dorms where temperature and humidity are comfortable, air is clean, lighting is easy on the eyes, the latest information and learning technologies are utilized, and everyone feels safe and secure.
 Ideally, this is all accomplished with maximum efficiency and minimal impact on the environment as well.

-Studies show that effective energy management helps create educational facilities that really work.
-In energy efficient colleges and universities, students perform better academically.
+Studies show that effective university energy management helps create educational facilities that really work.
+In such facilities, students perform better academically.
 Students, faculty and staff are healthier, reducing absenteeism by up to 45 percent.
 And, since two-thirds of students choose their college or university because of curb appeal, quality campus environments help attract more of the best and brightest.

 All of this takes money, which can be hard to come by.
 But projects that reduce energy and operational costs deliver savings that pay for much-needed improvements and reduce the backlog of expensive deferred maintenance so that colleges and universities don’t have to pass costs on to students by raising tuition.
 All kinds of institutions of higher learning have achieved these results — from a small private college like Carroll College in Helena, Montana which is saving $200,000 a year on utility bills — to a large public university like University of Massachusetts Amherst which has estimated energy and operational savings of $55.5 million under a 10 year contract with Johnson Controls.

 Fund campus improvements